-a) Personal Data: Personal data means data consisting of information which is related to a living individual who can be identified from that information (or from that and other information in the possession of the data users), including any expression of opinion about the individual but not any indication of the intention of the data user in respect to that individual.'
-Data' is defined as information recorded in a form in which it can be processed by equipment operating economically in response to instructions given for that purposes.
-Note: Personal Identifiable b) Non-Personal Data: Non-personal data also refers to anonymous information/data, namely information which docs not relate to an identified or identifiable natural person, or personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.
-In other word, anonymization means excluding any personal identifiers from data sets.
+a) Personal Data: Personal data means data consisting of information which is related to a living individual who can be identified from that information (or from that and other information in the possession of the data users), including any expression of opinion about the individual but not any indication of the intention of the data user in respect to that individual."Data' is defined as information recorded in a form in which it can be processed by equipment operating economically in response to instructions given for that purposes.

-Information cannot be published by City on Data Platform under any data sets, Data sets must be anonymized before publishing.
+Note: Personal Identifiable Information cannot be published by City on Data Platform under any data sets.
+Data sets must be anonym zed before publishing.